-Table Base Info rmation Population Approach Name Reference ltem Actual / Estimate Source Methodology Assumptions Provided to non-related parties All services were provided to non-related parties in accordance with PypIT customer listing and relevant supporting contracts.
+Table Base Info rmation Population Approach 0 • Name Reference ltem Actual / Estimate Source Methodology Assumptions Where a service exists but has not been used by a customer during the year it is considered to not be a service provided.
+Provided to non-related parties All services were provided to non-related parties in accordance with PypIT customer listing and relevant supporting contracts.
 Provided to related parties No services were provided to related parties.